kurron/docker-intellij/README.md

 The image assumes that account running the continer will have a user and group id of 1000:1000.
 This allows the container to save files in your home directory and keep the proper permissions.

+##X-Windows
+If the image complains that it cannot connect to your X server, simply run `xhost +` to allow the container to connect to your X server.

 #License and Credits
 This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).